carvel-dev/carvel/site/content/ytt/docs/latest/how-to-export-schema.md

 #@data/values-schema
 ---
+#@schema/desc "Whether to include a LoadBalancer type service and if so, what its IP address is."
 load_balancer:
   enabled: true
   #@schema/nullable
   static_ip: ""

+#@schema/desc "DNS domains to accept traffic for."
 #@schema/default ["apps.example.com", "mobile.example.com"]
 app_domains:
 - ""

+#@schema/desc "Connection information for databases used by the system."
 databases:
 - name: ""
   adapter: postgresql
   host: ""
   port: 5432

+#@schema/desc "Configuration for experimental/optional components; see documentation for more details."
 #@schema/type any=True
 additional_config: {}
 ```